The Dos and Don’ts of Poinsettia Care

 Sure, soaking your poinsettia’s soil is the best way to quench its thirst, but be sure to pull off the shiny foil wrapper that came tucked around the pot before you water it.
 Though pretty, this wrapping prevents the water from draining out, leaving the poinsettia’s soil saturated and roots soggy.
 Waterlogged roots stress the plant and can lead to leaf-dropping—or worse, a short life.

 Follow the poinsettia care tips outlined so far, and you may find that your houseplant survives from winter into spring—or even longer.
 If you plan on keeping it around, prune the stems back to six inches when the plant begins to get leggy, and continue to place it in a sunny spot that’s about 65 degrees Fahrenheit.
-Continue to water just as you did before, and feed your poinsettia regularly every two weeks after they’ve stopped blooming with a standard houseplant fertilizer.
+Continue to water just as you did before, and feed your poinsettia regularly every two weeks after they’ve stopped blooming with a standard houseplant fertilizer (view example on Amazon).
 New shoots will eventually develop at the buds below the cuts.
 In late spring, when overnight temps outdoors are above 50 degrees, prune new shoots back to four inches and sink your poinsettia—pot and all—into a protected spot in your flower bed and let it stay there until early fall when overnight temps dip back into the 40s.
 While year-round poinsettia care takes commitment on your part, you’ll be rewarded with an even-larger floral wonder the following holiday season.

 As a poinsettia grows over the summer, its roots grow as well, and they can get cramped in a small pot.
 So, when you bring your poinsettia indoors after its spring and summer sojourn in the flower bed, be sure to transfer it into a larger planter.
 Repotting keeps the plant from becoming root-bound.
 Choose a new pot about two inches wider and an inch or two deeper than your current pot to give your poinsettia’s roots room to spread out during the coming fall growing season and help stimulate foliage growth and bloom production.